Virginia Dare: Mystery of the "Lost Colony" (Roanoke)

 Nothing is known for certain of the fate of Virginia Dare or her fellow colonists.
 Governor White found no sign of a struggle or battle.
 The only clue to the colonists' fate was the word "Croatoan" carved into a post of the fort, and the letters "Cro" carved into a nearby tree.
 All the houses and fortifications had been dismantled, suggesting that their departure had not been hurried.
 Before he had left the colony, White had instructed them that, if anything happened to them, they should carve a Maltese cross on a tree nearby, indicating that their disappearance had been forced.
 There was no cross, and White took this to mean that they had moved to Croatoan Island (now known as Hatteras Island), but he was unable to conduct a search.

 There are a number of theories regarding the fate of the colonists, the most widely accepted one being that they sought shelter with local Indian tribes, and either intermarried with the natives or were killed.
 In 1607, John Smith and other members of the successful Jamestown Colony sought information about the fate of the Roanoke colonists.
 One report indicated that the survivors had taken refuge with friendly Chesapeake Indians, but Chief Powhatan claimed that his tribe had attacked the group and killed most of the colonists.
 Powhatan showed Smith certain artifacts that he said had belonged to the colonists, including a musket barrel and a brass mortar and pestle.
 However, no archaeological evidence exists to support this claim.
 The Jamestown Colony received reports of some survivors of the Lost Colony and sent out search parties, but none were successful.
-Eventually they determined that they were all dead.
+Eventually they determined that all survivors had died.

-William Strachey, a secretary of the Jamestown Colony, wrote in The History of Travel into Virginia Britannia in 1612 that there were reportedly two-story houses with stone walls at the Indian settlements of Peccarecanick and Ochanahoen.
+William Strachey, a secretary of the Jamestown Colony, wrote in The Historie of Travaile Into Virginia Britannia in 1612 that there were reportedly two-story houses with stone walls at the Indian settlements of Peccarecanick and Ochanahoen.
 The Indians supposedly learned how to build them from the Roanoke settlers.
 There were also reported sightings of European captives at various Indian settlements during the same time period.
 Strachey also wrote that four English men, two boys, and one maid had been sighted at the Eno settlement of Ritanoc, under the protection of a chief called Eyanoco.
 The captives were forced to beat copper.
 The captives, he reported, had escaped the attack on the other colonists and fled up the Chaonoke river, the present-day Chowan River in Bertie County, North Carolina.